Tuesday, November 14, 2023

 PKGhatak,MD

 Round worm infestation of people living along the coast of the Bay of Bengal causes Filariasis.
-The common nematodes are Wuchereria bancrofti, Brugia malayi,and Brugia tremor.
+The common nematodes are Wuchereria bancrofti, Brugia malayi, and Brugia tremor.
 Elephantiasis is the result of Lymphatic channels obstruction by the adult nematodes producing gross deformation of the legs of the victims, resembling elephants' legs.
-Tropical Pulmonary Eosinophilia is produced by the type I hypersensitive reaction to microfilaria antigen which is released intermittently from the trapped microfilaria in the lung parenchyma.
+Tropical Pulmonary Eosinophilia is produced by the type I hypersensitive reaction to microfilaria antigen, which is released intermittently from the trapped microfilaria in the lung parenchyma.

 Life story of the filaria worm:

 All the nematodes have a similar life cycle.
 It consists of 5 stages, part of them in the humans and rest in mosquitoes.
 A wider variety of mosquitoes - Culex, Anopheles, and Aedes are vectors of human filariasis.
 The female mosquitoes are infected at the time of feeding on the blood of the infected patients.
-In the gut and thoracic muscles of the mosquitoes, the microfilaria molt twice and the 3rd stage larvae are infective microfilariae which move to the salivary apparatus of the mosquitoes and wait for the opportunity to infect humans and carry on to complete two more moltings and take up permanent residence in in the lymphatic channels, lymph nodes, and spleen of victims as adults worms.
+In the gut and thoracic muscles of the mosquitoes, the microfilaria molt twice and the 3rd stage larvae are infective microfilariae which move to the salivary apparatus of the mosquitoes and wait for the opportunity to infect humans and carry on to complete two more molting and take up permanent residence in the lymphatic channels, lymph nodes, and spleen of victims as adults worms.
 The male and female worms unite and a female gives birth to thousands of larvae every day.
 These microfilaria come out at night and circulate in the systemic blood, hoping to be ingested by a mosquito and to continue the life cycle.

 Elephantiasis: